-The effectiveness of systemic lidocaine in relieving chronic pain has been recognized for over 20 years (Mao and Chen.
-2000).
-The peripheral mechanisms of neuropathic pain relief from lidocaine therapy are thought to have its suppressive effects on spontaneous ectopic discharges of the injured nerve without blocking normal nerve conduction (Devor et al. 1992).
-Spontaneous ectopic discharges play a critical role for both initiation and maintenance of the neuropathic pain.
-Blocking spontaneous discharges attenuate pain behaviors both in neuropathic animal models and clinical cases (Gracely et al. 1992, Yoon et al. 1996).
+attenuate pain behaviors both in neuropathic animal models and clinical cases (Gracely et al. 1992, Yoon et al. 1996).
 SMPO, which can be observed spontaneously or elicited by ramp depolarization, is proved to be a fundamental factor in the generation of abnormal spontaneous discharges, and is regarded as the pacemaker of chronic pain (Hu et al. 1997, Xing et al. 2003).
-Our results indicated that SMPO and burst discharges, were eliminated by low concentration of lidocaine (10 μmol/L).
+Our results indicated that SMPO and burst discharges, were eliminated by low concentration of lidocaine (10 μmol/l).
 Single spike, which represents the normal nerve conduction, was not blocked by the same concentration of lidocaine.
-Data from clinical or experimental evidences indicate that the effective plasma concentration of lidocaine for chronic pain therapy is 1-2 μg/ml, which equals to 3.5-7 μmol/L (Mao and Chen.
+Data from clinical or experimental evidences indicate that the effective plasma concentration of lidocaine for chronic pain therapy is 1-2 μg/ml, which equals to 3.5-7 μmol/l (Mao and Chen.
 2000).
 The effective plasma concentration of lidocaine for pain therapy is similar with the concentration of lidocaine on SMPO.
-Therefore, we presumed that the suppressive effect of low concentration of lidocaine (10 μmol/L) on the SMPO may be involved in the peripheral effect of neuropathic pain relief.
+Therefore, we presumed that the suppressive effect of low concentration of lidocaine (10 μmol/l) on the SMPO may be involved in the peripheral mechanism of neuropathic pain relief.

-It is known that I{NaT} mediates the generation of single spike, but what is the ion mechanism underlying the SMPO?
-The oscillation sinusoids of DRG neurons are due to an interaction between voltage-dependent, TTX-sensitive Na+ conductance and passive, voltage-independent K+ leak (Amir et al. 2002).
-Recent researches reveal that TTX-sensitive I{NaP} mediates SMPO in entorhinal cortex and dorsal column nuclei neurons (Agrawal et al. 2001, Reboreda et al. 2003).
-In the present study, the SMPO were suppressed and burst discharges were eliminated by 0.2 μmol/L TTX, suggesting the contribution of a persistent Na+ current (I{NaP}) in the generation of SMPO as previously described in other cell types (Llinάs et al. 1991, Klink and Alonso.
-1993).
+It is known that $I{NaT}$ mediates the generation of single spike, but what is the ion mechanism underlying the SMPO?
+The oscillation sinusoids of DRG neurons are due to an interaction between voltage-dependent, TTXsensitive Na+ conductance and passive, voltageindependent K+ leak (Amir et al. 2002).
+Recent research revealed that TTX-sensitive INaP mediates SMPO in entorhinal cortex and dorsal column nuclei neurons (Agrawal et al. 2001, Reboreda et al. 2003).
+In the present study, the SMPO were suppressed and burst discharges were eliminated by 0.2 μmol/1 TTX, suggesting the contribution of a persistent Na+ current ( $I{NaP}$ ) in the generation of SMPO as previously described in other cell types (Llinás et al. 1991, Klink and Alonso 1993).

-$I{\rm NaP}$ has been found in various type of neurons.
-The inactivation of $I{\rm NaP}$ is very slow and the activation potentials of $I{\rm NaP}$ is 10-15 mV below the threshold of transient Na+ current (Klink and Alonso.
-1993).
-It is believed that $I{\rm NaP}$ may contribute to oscillations of DRG neurons and affect neurons excitability (Amir et al. 2002).
-Steady state current-voltage (I-V) plots of the data from the injured DRG neurons (exhibit SMPO and burst discharges) revealed a TTX-sensitive inward current which activation potentials was around -65 mV.
+$I{\text{NaP}}$ has been found in various type of neurons.

+The inactivation of $I{NaP}$ is very slow and the activation potentials of $I{\text{NaP}}$ is 10-15 mV below the threshold of transient Na+ current (Klink and Alonso 1993).
+It is believed that $I{\text{NaP}}$ may contribute to oscillations of DRG neurons and affect neurons excitability (Amir et al. 2002).
+Steady-state current-voltage (I-V) plots of the data from the injured DRG neurons (exhibit SMPO and burst discharges) revealed a TTX-sensitive inward current which activation potentials was around -65 mV.
 We also used slow, ascending voltage ramps to detect the inward Na+ current.
-The result showed that (delete) the characteristics of the inward current matching those of $I{\rm NaP}$ (Crill.
-1996) and indicated that $I{\rm NaP}$ contributes to the generation of SMPO in injured DRG neurons.
-Furthermore, it is presumed that $I{\rm NaP}$ was generated on the up-expression of sodium channel subunit Nav1.3 in injured DRG neurons (Lai et al. 2003).
+The result indicated that the characteristics of the inward current matching those of INaP (Crill 1996) and showed that $I{NaP}$ contributes to the generation of SMPO in injured DRG neurons.
+Furthermore, it is presumed that INaP was generated on the overexpression of sodium channel subunit Nav1.3 in injured DRG neurons (Lai et al. 2003).

-As low concentration of lidocaine (10 μ mmol/L) suppresses SMPO, and I{NaP} mediates the generation of SMPO, the effect of lidocaine on I{NaP} was examined.
-The result showed that low concentration of lidocaine (10 μ mmol/L) inhibits the amplitude of I{NaP} apparently, but the same concentration of lidocaine has little effect on the amplitude of I{NaT} .
-Only high concentration of lidocaine (5 mmol/L) inhibits I{NaT} apparently.
+As low concentration of lidocaine (10 $\mu$ mmol/l) suppresses SMPO, and $I{NaP}$ mediates the generation of SMPO, the effect of lidocaine on $I{NaP}$ was examined.
+The result showed that low concentration of lidocaine (10 $\mu$ mmol/l) inhibits the amplitude of $I{NaP}$ apparently, but the same concentration of lidocaine has little effect on the amplitude of $I{NaT}$ .
+Only high concentration of lidocaine (5 mmol/l) inhibits $I{NaT}$ apparently.